WyattTechnology/WAkka/readme.md

 This actor would wait for two messages, then send a message to another actor, and finally stop (reaching the end of the CE will cause the actor to stop).

 ### Spawning Actors
-Actors are spawned using the `WAkka.Spawn.spawn` function.
+Actors are normally spawned using the `WAkka.Spawn.spawn` function.
+For specialized cases where an actor class is needed (e.g., remote deployment) please see [below](#alternate-spawning-via-actor-classes).
 The parent, properties, and actor type for the new actor are passed in.
 An `Akkling.ActorRefs.IActorRef<'Msg>` pointing at the new actor is returned.
 The `'Msg` type is inferred from the calling context.
 If you want to fix the message type in the actor reference then wrap your call to `spawn` in a function and specify the message type for the returned reference:

 ```f#
 open WAkka